kadojs/kado/doc/Mime.md

 const Mime = require('kado/lib/Mime')
 ```
 The `Mime` library helps determine Mime Types by using either the path to a file and
 then its file extension.
-Or you can pass a {Buffer} which Mime will check magically
+Optionally, a {Buffer} which Mime will check magically
 and try to determine a file.
-We recommend file extensions as a primary lookup method
+File extensions are recommended as a primary lookup method
 and must include only a `.` and then extension such as `.txt` for a lookup.
 When
 no extension is available it is possible to read the first few bytes from the file
 and pass that Buffer to `Mime` to determine the type.